Teens and Young Adults

 As you approach your 16th birthday, you will be sent a form to update your contact details.
 This will enable us to contact you directly.
 It is important that you send it back to us in the envelope provided.
 We are happy to contact someone else on your behalf, if you would prefer, just let us know who that is and share their contact details.

-You will also receive a flyer directing you to our webpage which is full of information, video clips, links and resources to support you as you become a more independent young adult with cochlear implants.
+You will also receive a flyer directing you to our website which has a range of information, video clips, links and resources to support you as you become a more independent young adult with cochlear implants.

 Becoming more independent: 16-18 years

 As a young adult you are expected to take more responsibility for your sound processor/s and accessories and become more independent in maintaining and caring for your equipment.
-With support and advice you will also gradually become more independent in planning and attending your appointments.
+With support and advice you will also gradually become more independent in planning and attending your appointments, which may be either face to face at Ropewalk House or virtual/remote (via a video call platform).

 As a child your appointments have been with staff from our child services on the first floor of Ropewalk House.
-As you move towards the age of 19, some of your appointments may be with our adult service on the ground floor.
+As you move towards the age of 19, some of your face to face appointments may be with our adult service on the ground floor .
 The appointments will feel very similar to those you have already been having but you will meet staff from NAIP’s adult service.

 What will happen when I turn 19?